KarynaMisnik/united-repo/README.md

 # united-repo

-Old small projects are put in one repo.
+Old small projects are in one repo now.